 In Part 1, the candidate is asked a set of questions on a familiar topic.
-This part of the exam lasts about 3-5 minutes.
-In this session, the topics were clothes, music, school and friends.
+This part of the examination lasts about 3-5 minutes.
+In this session, the topics were what candidates do in their spare time, the internet, food candidates like to eat, and the town or city where the candidates live.

 In Part 2, the candidate is given a task card and speaks at length (about 2 minutes) on the topic on the card.
 The candidate must answer the specific question mentioned on the task card.
 The candidate has 1 minute to prepare what s/he is going to say.
-In this session, the topics were keeping healthy, visiting other countries or places, learning a language and discussing a teacher that the candidate respects.
+In this session, the topics were news and current events, fashion, music and shopping.

 In Part 3, the candidate discusses in more depth issues related to the topic used in Part 2.
-This part of the exam lasts about 3-5 minutes.
+This part of the examination lasts about 3 - 5 minutes.

 Generally candidates had been very well prepared for the test and knew what to expect.
-It is devised to become increasingly difficult and this proved to be so for less able candidates who struggled the most with Part 3.
+It is devised to become increasingly difficult and this proved to be so for lower ability candidates who struggled the most with Part 3.
 All candidates should be able to perform adequately in Part 1; Part 3 should be more challenging to C/D candidates; and Parts 2 and 3 should be challenging to F/G candidates.